AsuPaul19/simpleCalculator/README.md

 6. After selection jar, a file selector will appear, navigate to the folder calcualtor/src/test/resources
 7. Add ALL jars in this folder.
 Then hit OK/Accept until all windows for project structure are closed.
 8. Now all jar needed to run unit test should be attached to your project.
-9. To run unit tests you can simply select any of the files in test/java.
+9. simply select any of the files in test/java.
 Also you may right-slick on the java folder inside test and select run all tests to run all given unit tests.